WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-meetings-2021.md

 #### Who did you help this week?

 * Helped EH with some issues
 * Helped JS with secondment proposal
+  * KW: This is exciting!

 #### Who helped you this week?

 * JK helped me with Django
 * KW helped me with newsletter
 * MS gave me community management advice and support
-* EK helped me with community engagemeent advice
+* EK helped me with community engagement advice

 #### What did you achieve?